lalashiwoya/corona-trend-prediction/README.md

 </h1>

 ## Our Goal
-In our project, we built a LSTM model to predict corona trend in three countries: USA, UK and Germany and prepare the performance of using different features, i.e. stock index, new confirmed case and sentiment.
+In our project, we built a LSTM model to predict corona trend in three countries: USA, UK and Germany and compare the performance of using different features, i.e. stock index, new confirmed case and sentiment.

 ## What we have done
 1. Data Preparation